 If you try to paint everything in the scene with complete accuracy, then of course the painting will take ages to finish.
 You should try to identify what is actually important in the scene and simplify the rest.

-Think about the areas where your eyes are drawn towards in the scene.
+Think about the areas where your eyes are drawn to the scene.
 These areas will usually be your key features.
 Everything else can be painted out of focus.

 If you are painting from a photo, remember that the photo does not capture what we actually see.
 A photo will usually capture everything in focus, however when we focus on something in life we tend to tune out all the “noise”.